-Input pins of type I, I/O, and I/O/Z are required to be driven at all times.
+(2) Input pins of type I, I/O, and I/O/Z are required to be driven at all times.
 To achieve the lowest power, these pins must not be allowed to float.
-When configured as input or high-impedance state, and not driven to a known state, they may cause an excessive IO-supply current.
-If this is the case, enable IPD/IPU, if applicable, or externally terminate the pins.
+When they are configured as input or high-impedance state, and not driven to a known state, they may cause an excessive IO-supply current.
+Prevent this current by externally terminating it or enabling IPD/IPU, if applicable.

 IPD = Internal pulldown, IPU = Internal pullup.
-For more detailed information on pullup/pulldown resistors and situations where external pullup/pulldown resistors are required, see Section 4.8.1, Pullup/Pulldown Resistors.
+For more detailed information on pullup/pulldown resistors and situations where external pullup/pulldown resistors are required, see Section 3.8.1, Pullup/Pulldown Resistors.
+Specifies the operating I/O supply voltage for each signal (3)